smartkek/dai-insured/README.md

 To avoid liquidation, users either increase the collateral (ETH) or decrease the debt (DAI).
 This moves the position further from the liquidation threshold and makes the CDP "safer".

-We identified a problem for Maker CDP holders.
-To react quickly in the case of rapid market movements, the user must be constantly online.
+We identified a problem for Maker CDP holders: to react quickly in the case of rapid market movements, the user must be constantly online.
-Some DeFi products such as
+No existing DeFi project addresses this issue.

 ### Existing solutions